mjohny/mjohny.github.io/index.md

 ### Welcome to my website!

 Hello, my name is Manju and I'm a Ph.D student in Statistics at Iowa State University.
-Have a look around my website where I've written a little bit about myself, organized some of my past projects and my [CV](https://mjohny.github.io/files/mjohny_cv.pdf).
+Have a look around my website where I've written a little bit about myself, organized some of my past projects, and posted my [CV](https://mjohny.github.io/files/mjohny_cv.pdf).

 If you have any questions or would like to get in touch, feel free to send me an <a href="mailto:manjujohny@gmail.com">email</a>.
 Thanks for stopping by, and have a great day!